GreedyGame/greedygame-docs/docs/unity-advanced.md

     There is a 60 second minimum threshold applied to this API.
 This means that if this API gets called again within 60 seconds of the previous call, it is ignored.

-### **Custom Rendering Native Ads**
-Custom rendering allows you to render Native Ads by fetching the image's local path and rendering it with your own `ImageView`.
-Follow the example to do the same.

 ## **Test Ads**